 Why we may not accept your complaint

-We deal with complaint about public services providers.
+We deal with complaints about public services providers.
 We would generally not investigate your complaint about public service providers if:

-- It is about a matter that you are taking to, or intend to take, to court.
-You should note, in particular, that cases of alleged medical negligence or claims for compensation cannot be accepted for investigation as these are matters for Courts to decide;
+- your complaint is a matter you are taking to, or intend to take, to court.
+Cases of alleged medical negligence or claims for compensation cannot be accepted for investigation as these are matters for courts to decide

-- A number of the decisions taken by government and public service providers are within the discretion of the individual body, i.e. the decision is one which depends on the judgement of the decision maker(s) rather than, for example, on satisfying any stated conditions.
+- a number of the decisions taken by government and public service providers are within the discretion of the individual body, i.e. the decision is one which depends on the judgement of decision makers rather than, for example, on satisfying any stated conditions

 We could only investigate a discretionary decision if there is evidence that there has been maladministration in the way the decision is made.

-If you are not sure whether we can investigate your particular complaint do not hesitate to contact us.
+If you are not sure whether we can investigate your complaint, do not hesitate to contact us.

 How we investigate

-Details of how we investigate your complaint are contained here.
+Details of how we investigate your complaint are here.